skyra-project/haste-server/README.md

 ## What is this repo?

 This repo holds all the Docker images used by Skyra, neatly organized in folders.
-Each of these images is published to the Github Package Registry, which is found in the packages section in the repository details to the side.
+Each of these images is published to Dockerhub under the organization [skyrabot] and Github Package Registry, which is found in the packages section in the repository details to the side.

 Each of the image folders in this repository has a `control.ps1` file that can be used in Powershell to execute common Docker commands such as building and publishing that specific image.